timescale/docs/use-timescale/compression/compression-methods.md

 ### XOR-based compression

 Floating point numbers are usually more difficult to compress than integers.
-Fixed-length integers often have leading 0s, but floating point numbers usually use all of their available bits, especially if they are converted from decimal numbers, which can't be represented precisely in binary.
+Fixed-length integers often have leading zeroes, but floating point numbers usually use all of their available bits, especially if they are converted from decimal numbers, which can't be represented precisely in binary.